ntjandra/ntjandra.github.io/_posts/2021-07-29-Goodbye RREES Labs.md

 categories: job
 ---

-# Farewell RREES Labs
 Today marks my final day at RREES Labs.
 I've been at the Lab for 20 months, which is almost 2 years now.
 During my time there I was able to expand my technical skills to become a Full-Stack Engineer, working on Frontend, Backend, Ops, and Firmware.
 I am thankful for the opportunites to lead teams, mentor interns, and meet up with stakeholders that helped greatly improve my social skills.
 Throughout my time here at RREES I look back at my growth and would like to thank everyone that has been a part of my journey.